RenaShahMSFT/AzureFilesVPN/README.md

  * You have a valid Subscription with admin permissions
  * A storage account
  * An Azure File Share
- * A windows machine on which you would like to mount Azure file share
+ * A Windows machine on which you would like to mount Azure file share

 ## Step 1 - Generate Root Certificate

-* Run the [generatecert.ps1](/generatecert.ps1) **as Admin**
+* Run the [generatecert.ps1](/generatecert.ps1) powershell script **as Admin**
-* The Certificate Signature will be an input to the ARM template.
-Copy the certificate signature from output window (the highlighted portion in screenshot below)
+* **Copy** the certificate signature from output window (the highlighted portion in screenshot below).The Certificate Signature will be an input to the ARM template.

   ![how to generate certs](/images/generatecertpowershell.png)